Last updated on 7/16/2013.

 Network Operations Center (NOC) – The NOC project was on hold pending the results of the RCCD IT Audit, which was completed last year.
 The College is currently working with the project architect to expand the scope of the project so that it will meet the needs of the college as it grows.
 Construction can begin once the changes have been made and approved by the Department of State Architects (DSA).
 This project is funded exclusively by the Measure C Bond.

-Center for Human Performance – The Initial Project Proposal for the Center for Human Performance was approved by the state.
-The project is will support a comprehensive physical education program with sports courts, shower/locker rooms and lecture classrooms.
+Center for Human Performance – The Final Project Proposal for the Center for Human Performance has been submitted to the State Chancellor's Office.
+The project will support a comprehensive physical education program with sports courts, shower/locker rooms and lecture classrooms.
 It will be funded jointly by the State of California and local Measure C Bond money.

 NOTE: As with all construction, plans may be changed when conditions present themselves to improve opportunities or improve projects/budgets.
 All measures will be taken to ease construction impact on affected parties.